 - 14. Be sure the Save result in box is your folder in the ORG - 15.
 Be sure that the "Use current map extent" box is unchecked - 16.
-Click on Show credits to review consumption (is this a reasonable number of credits?) - 17.
+Click on Show credits to review consumption - 17.
 Press RUN ANALYSIS - 18.
 There will be two layers generated, we are interested in the layer that contains the file name followed by "-Connecting Lines" - 19.
 Hover over the "-Connecting Lines" layer and choose SHOW TABLE - 20.The second field (column) should be named Straight Line Distance.
 This is the distance from this earthquake to a plate boundary - 21.
 Click on the field name and Select Statistics